nahidsaikat/nahidsaikat.com/content/posts/2020-08-31---invoke-aws-lambda-from-aws-step-functions-with-terraform.md

 After performing those commands login to your [AWS Step Functions console](https://console.aws.amazon.com/states/home "AWS Step Functions console") and start the execution of the step function ("which you just deployed") by clicking the `Start Execution` button.
 ![Start Execution](/media/step_function_start.png "Start Execution")

-As it is a simple step function, so it will get executed imediately.
+As it is a simple step function, so it will get executed immediately.
 And you can see the key-value pair that we have set in the lambda handler is showing in the output of the step function.
 ![Execution Result](/media/step_function_result.png "Execution Result")

 The complete code of this article can be found in [this repository](https://github.com/nahidsaikat/blog-post-code/tree/master/invoke-aws-lambda-from-aws-step-functions-with-terraform "GitHub").